Vanessa García Polanco

 I am an experienced leader, researcher, speaker, writer and organizer working with food, agriculture and sustainability stakeholders to create and strengthen sustainable and just food systems and communities.
 As a scholar-activist, I am passionate about advocating for minorities, immigrants, and refugees in food, agriculture, the environment, and natural resources.
 As an Dominican immigrant, I bring my experiences and identities to my research and advocacy activities.

 I am an alumna of Michigan State University Department of Community Sustainability and the University of Rhode Island Department of Environmental and Natural Resource Economics.
 My previous research has focused on racial equity in food systems, food systems governance, sustainable agriculture and resilient food systems and communities.
-I lead independent research projects like Finding Foods From Home, Dominican Food Studies, and the Dominican Food Sovereignty Research Collective.
+I lead independent research projects like Finding Foods From Home, Dominican Food Studies, and the Inclusion and Equity of Immigrants and Refugees in Food Systems.

 I advocate for inclusion in the sciences and in science policy by being a member of the Union of Concerned Scientists, the National Science Policy Network and Minorities in Agriculture, Natural Resources and Related Sciences.
 I advocate for sustainable agriculture and fair opportunities in agriculture for small and diverse growers as the National Young Farmers Coalition Federal Policy Associate.